Join our next cohort, beginning August 2021 — Accelerated, Low-Residency Screenwriting MFA

 Accelerated, Low-Residency Model

-Our unique model is tailored to fit the active schedules of today’s writers, allowing students to study from anywhere in the world through online workshops, while not sacrificing invaluable face-to-face instruction with faculty, guest instructors, and peers facilitated through biannual Texas-based writers retreats.
+Our unique model is tailored to fit the active schedules of today’s writers, allowing students to study from anywhere in the world through online workshops, while not sacrificing invaluable face-to-face instruction with faculty, guest instructors, and peers facilitated through Texas-based writers retreats.

 With our accelerated, low-residency model, students earn a 48-credit-hour terminal degree in screenwriting in less than two years.
 Across six residencies, students will gain 30 credit hours of intensive residential classes, providing essential foundations for the 18 credit hours of online courses that supplement the in-person instruction (learn more about the courses offered).